Sherlock Hound: DVD

 In 2002, Pioneer Entertainment released the series on DVD (Region 1, NTSC format).
 6 volumes or 'Case Files' were released.
 Each disk was double sided with the Japanese version on one side and the English dubbed version on the other side.

-On 1 February 2010, Manga Entertainment released the complete series on DVD (Region 2, PAL format) in the United Kingdom as a HMV exclusive set.
+On February 1, 2010, Manga Entertainment released the complete series on DVD (Region 2, PAL format) in the United Kingdom as a HMV exclusive set.
 It has since become available in other outlets.
 It only contains the English dubbed version.
 This release also lacks the episode title cards, though the episodes are listed on the DVD case and menus.

 Discotek Media released the series in a complete, unabridged DVD box set with English and Japanese versions on September 30, 2014.

 Blu-ray

-On 21 November 2014, Bandai Visual released the restored complete series on Blu-ray (Region A, Japanese language only) in Japan as a 4-disc set.
-On 30 July 2022 Discotek Media announced a Blu-ray release of the restored series for North American home video based on the Bandai HD transfer, including both the Japanese and English dubs, restored promo clips, and restored rare English dub of the pilot.
+On November 21, 2014, Bandai Visual released the restored complete series on Blu-ray (Region A, Japanese language only) in Japan as a 4-disc set.
+On November 29, 2022, Discotek Media released a Blu-ray of the restored series for North American home video based on the Bandai HD transfer, including both the Japanese and English dubs, restored promo clips, and a restored rare English dub of the pilot.